CJSanon/CJSanon/README.md

 ## 🌱 What I'm Currently Working On

-- Studying to take the AWS Solutions Architect Associate Certificate in April 2023
+- Studying to take the AWS Solutions Architect Associate Certificate in May 2023
-- Finishing up Domain-Driven Design
-- A serverless pipeline for analyzing SEC log data, stay tuned
+- Pipelines like I'm a Mario brother

 ## 🎶 EP Of The Month
 <p>Shield - salute</p>